A11yhacks/TreasureHunt/documentation/readme.md

 2. For debugging during the planning root sections we highly recommend you connect the Pi to a wireless network.
 3. Install dependencies (need to figure out what dependencies we installed)
 4. Copy all of the sounds into the directory in step 1.
-We now need to make hunt.py run when the Pi boots.
-To do this:
-5. Run `sudo raspi-config` Choose option 3 then b4.
+5. We now need to make hunt.py run when the Pi boots.
+To do this run `sudo raspi-config` Choosing options 3 then b4.
 6. Edit `/home/pi/.config/lxsession/LXDE-pi/autostart` Where pi is the name of your user account.
 You will need to `sudo` to modify this file.
 Add the following line: `xxxx (need to confirm this)`
-The setup on the Pi is now complete.

 ##Planning a root: